 While hummingbird predators are a significant threat to these tiny birds, artificial threats can be just as devastating to local hummingbirds.
 In addition to being aware of predators that may cause harm to hummingbirds, backyard birders should take steps so that their yards are not another threat the birds face.

 - Change hummingbird nectar frequently and keep hummingbird feeders clean.
-Spoiled nectar can cause disease and even death to hummingbirds from fungus that can grow in fermented sugar.
+Spoiled nectar can cause disease and even death to hummingbirds from fungi that can grow in fermented sugar.

 - Minimize bird window collisions by placing feeders at appropriate distances and breaking up reflective surfaces that can confuse birds.
 Even a light impact can be fatal to a bird as small as a hummingbird, and if their bill is damaged in a collision, it may be impossible for them to feed.